- November 10, 1975

 And then the 2005 Wales Rally GB came.
 On Sunday, September 18, Markko was running sixth.
 At SS15 (Margam Park), he crashed heavily into a tree.
 Markko was unhurt but Michael Park was killed instantly.

 The remaining two stages were canceled.
 Shaken by the death of his longstanding partner, Martin pulled out from the championship, missing the last four events.
 Despite that, he was classified in the fifth place.

 Leaving WRC and focusing on his own team

 At the end of the season, Martin announced that he will retire from the professional rallying in the world's premier competition.
 He focused on his team MM Motorsport, which was founded in 2005, to manage young rally drivers, primarily in his homeland Estonia.
 One of his proteges is Ott Tanak, currently the only Estonian in the top class of the world's rallying.

 Martin was working for some rally teams (Subaru, Mini and Ford) as a test driver and development driver, but also as a trainer of Ken Block who was preparing for 2010 WRC season.

-Although he left WRC, Markko Martin never completely retired from rallying, occasionally participating in rally events across the Europe.
+Although he left WRC, Markko Martin never completely retired from rallying, occasionally participating in rally events across the world.
 He even competed in the 2006 Danish Touring Car Championship, driving the Honda Accord in five races.
-In 2016, he participated in two historic events with Ford Escort RS 1800 and he won one Estonian rally with Ford Focus RS WRC 03.
+In 2016 and 2017, he participated in several historic events with Ford Escort RS 1800 but also won one Estonian rally with Ford Focus RS WRC 03.